play2war/play2-war-plugin/README.md

 Why choosing WAR packaging when native Play 2 is a better deployment model (features and performances) ?
 - Ops don't want to change their deployment model and still want to use WAR in your company
-- SSL is available, easy to configure and well documented on JBoss, Tomcat, ... when SSL will be only available on Play 2.1
+- SSL is available, easy to configure and well documented on JBoss, Tomcat, ... when SSL is newer on Play 2.1
 - You need to add extra Servlet filters specific to your company (to handle SSO, ...)

 Live demo: JBoss7@Cloudbees : http://servlet30.play-war.cloudbees.net/